 Hair porosity can be low, normal or high.

 Low porosity means that your cuticle layers lay flat and repel moisture.
-This level of porosity will require some moisturizing as it doesn’t take in moisture well in the winter.
+This level of porosity will require some moisturizing since it doesn’t take in moisture well in the winter.

-Normal porosity typically equates with the least amount of maintenance as cuticles absorb enough moisture to stay hydrated while preventing too much from escaping.
+Normal porosity typically equates with the least amount of maintenance.
+This is because cuticles absorb enough moisture to stay hydrated while preventing too much from escaping.

 High porosity means that your cuticles are very open.
-As such, they let out a lot of moisture.
+Because of this, they let out a lot of moisture.
 Hair with this level of porosity is highly prone to frizz.
 It is the most likely to lose moisture in the winter and become dry and brittle.

-Curls are naturally higher in porosity than straight strands, thus, will be more impacted by humidity and temperature changes.
+Curls are naturally higher in porosity than straight strands.
+This means will be more impacted by humidity and temperature changes.

 How Climate Affects Curls

-Climate has a huge effect on curly hair gals.
-You’ll notice that curly hair in winter is less frizzy.
+Climate has a huge effect on curly hair.
+You’ll notice that in the winter, curly hair is less frizzy.

 Frizzy curls happen when strands don’t have enough moisture.
 Dry hair tries to suck any bit of moisture it can from the air and when it does, it swells and expands.